 One of the best parts about El Capitan is the wide variety of climbing grades that it offers.
 While it houses one of the hardest routes in the world, The Dawn Wall (5.14d/9a), it also offers some superb moderate climbing, from 5.5-5.9.
-However, it is important to keep in mind that no routes are suitable for beginners on El Capitan, due to the quantity of technical knowledge and endurance that these long and complicated routes require.
+However, it is important to keep in mind that no routes are suitable for beginners on El Capitan, due to the quantity of technical knowledge, physical and mental endurance that these long and complicated routes require.

 Free-Soloing El Capitan

 Perhaps one of the most famous aspects of El Capitan is Alex Honnold’s legendary free solo ascent.
 On June 3rd, 2017, he climbed the Freerider line in just under 4 hours without any safety equipment, making it one of the most famous rock climbing feats in the history of the sport.

 The route is graded 5.12d VI, and is by no means an easy climb, even when using a rope and safety gear, which made Honnold’s ascent that much more impressive and death defying.

 Perhaps the most well known El Capitan film, Free Solo documents the record breaking free solo ascent of Alex Honnold on the Freerider route.
 The movie not only shows Honnold sending the famous climb, but also the training, trials, and deliberation leading up to his inspirational (and terrifying) feat, showing a glimpse into the mind of one of the world’s most impressive athletes.

 The Dawn Wall